 - Tour book – includes a brief history of the countries to be visited, emergency details, maps and directions, accommodation information, and a very detailed, tailored account of recommended sights and visits for each day.
 The book effectively eliminates the need for any other guide books

-- Rally plaque and stickers for each car
+- Rally plaque for each car

 - European road atlas for each car

-- Professional hard-back photo book with memories from the tour
+- Professional hard-back photo book with memories from the tour (after the tour)

 - Accompanied by experienced tour director, Sarah Dowding